Member, Northern Ireland Regional Council

-Applications are now invited from Fellows for posts of Northern Ireland Regional Council Member, taking up office immediately for a period of three years from the date of appointment.
+Applications are now invited from Fellows for posts of Northern Ireland Regional Council Member, taking up office immediately until the Annual General Meeting, November 2028.
 There are currently 5 vacancies.

 What does the role entail?